Isabella Manfredi

 Isabella Rubi "Izzi" Manfredi (born 1987) is an Australian pop rock singer, songwriter and activist from Sydney, New South Wales.
 Manfredi is best known as the former lead vocalist of indie rock band the Preatures.
-Her debut single, "Jealousy", was released on 26 May 2021, and debut album "izzi" released in 2022.
+Her debut single, "Jealousy", was released on 26 May 2021, and her debut album "izzi" was released in 2022.

 Early life

 Isabella Rubi Manfredi was born in 1987 to parents Julie Manfredi and Italian-Australian celebrity chef Stefano Manfredi.
 She was raised in Sydney, New South Wales.

 Career

 2010–present: The Preatures

 Manfredi met Thomas Champion and Jack Moffitt at the Australian Institute of Music in 2008.
 They formed a band together and, in 2010, added Luke Davison and Gideon Bensen, naming themselves The Preachers, a nod to the history of bands in Australia with pseudo religious names, like The Divinyls, The Angels, The Saints, The Choirboys, and The Church.

 In 2012, they changed the spelling of their name to the Preatures to avoid legal complications with other bands with similar names, signed with Mercury Records and released the EP Shaking Hands.
 The EP featured the single "Take a Card", written by Manfredi with Bensen on lead vocals.
 It was featured on Triple J Unearthed.

 In 2013, they released a second EP, Is This How You Feel?, which was preceded by two singles, "Is This How You Feel?" and "Manic Baby".
 "Is This How You Feel?" attracted considerable success, winning the $50,000 Vanda & Young Global Songwriting Competition, receiving an ARIA Award nomination for Best Pop Release and being voted ninth in Triple J's Hottest 100 of 2013.

 Blue Planet Eyes, their debut studio album, was released on 30 September 2014.
 Blue Planet Eyes peaked at number 4 on the ARIA Albums Chart.
 At the 2015 ARIA Music Awards, the group received nominations in three categories.

 Their second and final studio album, Girlhood, was released on 11 August 2017 via Island Records Australia.
 Girlhood received an ARIA Award nomination for Best Rock Album.

-Following a prolonged period of inactivity, Manfredi confirmed the end of the Preatures in 2021.
+Following a prolonged period of inactivity, Manfredi confirmed the Preatures' end in 2021.
 Her relationship with Moffitt had ended some time before, and she was expecting a baby with her partner Rupert.
 She had done some side projects collaborating with Flume before, but wanted to pursue a solo career, saying it would be better for the band.
 She spoke at some length about the break-up of the band and her personal relationships with Rolling Stone Australia in 2021.

 On 10 December 2024, the band reunited for a one-off performance at Sydney's Lansdowne Hotel, where they had played live for the first time ever, to commemorate their tenth anniversary, and reissued Blue Planet Eyes on vinyl to celebrate the occasion.